prisma/benching_setup/README.md

 ### Benchmarking on a Droplet

-Run `yarn start-droplet` to boot a droplet that automatically starts a server with the given connector and version.
+Run `yarn start-benchmark-droplet` to boot a droplet that automatically starts a server with the given connector and version.
 Then the test service is set up and test data is imported.
 Afterwards all benchmarks are performed.
 The droplet then deletes itself.

 ### Generating Test Data